 For social-media activity to constitute state action, an official must not only have state authority-he must also purport to use it.
-Griffin, 378 U.S. at 135.
 State officials have a choice about the capacity in which they choose to speak.
 "Generally, a public employee" purports to speak on behalf of the State while speaking "in his official capacity or" when he uses his speech to fulfill "his responsibilities pursuant to state law."
 West, 487 U.S. at 50.
 If the public employee does not use his speech in furtherance of his official responsibilities, he is speaking in his own voice.
-Consider a hypothetical from the offline world.
+Consider a hypothetical.
 A school board president announces at a school board meeting that the board has lifted pandemic-era restrictions on public schools.
 The next evening, at a backyard barbecue with friends whose children attend public schools, he shares that the board has lifted the pandemic-era restrictions.
 The former is state action taken in his official capacity as school board president; the latter is private action taken in his personal capacity as a friend and neighbor.
 While the substance of the announcement is the same, the context-an official meeting versus a private event-differs.
 He invoked his official authority only when he acted as school board president.

 The context of Freed's speech is hazier than that of the hypothetical school board president.
 Had Freed's account carried a label (e.g., "this is the personal page of James R. Freed") or a disclaimer (e.g., "the views expressed are strictly my own"), he would be entitled to a heavy (though not irrebuttable) presumption that all of the posts on his page were personal.
-Just as we can safely presume that speech at a backyard barbeque is personal, we can safely presume that speech on a "personal" page is personal (absent significant evidence indicating that a post is official).
-Conversely, context can make clear that a social-media account purports to speak for the government-for instance, when an account belongs to a political subdivision (e.g., a "City of Port Huron" Facebook page) or is passed down to whomever occupies a particular office (e.g., an "@PHuronCityMgr" Instagram account).
+Speech on a "personal" page is personal (absent significant evidence indicating that a post is official).2 Conversely, context can make clear that a social-media account purports to speak for the government-for instance, when an account belongs to a political subdivision (e.g., a "City of Port Huron" Facebook page) or is passed down to whomever occupies a particular office (e.g., an "@PHuronCityMgr" Instagram account).
 Freed's page, however, was not designated either "personal" or "official," raising the prospect that it was "mixed use"-a place where he made some posts in his personal capacity and others in his capacity as city manager.